mr-bt/manager.README/README.md

 * Team health is high.
 * Everyone's well-being is high.

+### My ideal team

+Let me try to describe my ideal for the team(s):

+* Take control of, and responsibility for, your own destiny.
+* Have each other's back.
+* Hold each other accountable.
+* Expect excellence in ourselves and each other.
+* Assume positive intent.
+* Always question, always ask "why?".
+* Constantly learn.
+* Laugh together.
+* Get stuff done!

+Please get comfortable with [Guide: Understand team effectiveness](https://docs.google.com/document/d/1lgiz6mwZeyWEaJxN_NMI-tI5Qijv2BHh27DPLeSLE40/edit)

 ### Decision-making

 I expect you to make decisions all the time as autonomous as possible and be right often.
 I also expect you to ask for help or advice when you're not sure or you could use a second opinion.
 You're are not alone, I'm here for you.